ACrazyD/SkyMachina-Reborn/README.md

 ![Things](https://www.bisecthosting.com/images/CF/SkyMachina_(updated)/BH_SkyMach_features.webp)

-- **Sky-High Multiblocks:** Build your empire in the sky with a focus on constructing intricate multiblocks, starting with Create and advancing to the complexities of GregTech.
+- **Sky-High Multiblocks:** Build your empire in the sky with a focus on constructing intricate multiblocks, starting with Create and advancing to the complexities of Mek and Thermal (with spice).

 - **Forge an Oblivion Catalyst:** From the ground up (or what little ground you get), embark on a quest to craft the elusive "Oblivion Catalyst," a symbol of mastery over the skies.